About

 BIO

-Her artistic practice encompasses painting, ceramics, collage, and printmaking, often exploring identity, memory, and social phenomena.
 Pang's work has been exhibited in various venues across the United States and Japan, including the Susquehanna Art Museum and Cerulean Arts.
 Notably, her painting "Sunday Tree" received the Best of Show award at the 37th Annual Exhibition at Art St. Louis.
 In 2023, her work was featured in New American Paintings Issue #167, representing the Midwest region.
 Additionally, her work was selected by art critic and curator Jerry Gogosian from a pool of 2,000 submissions, highlighting her growing recognition in the contemporary art scene.
-Currently based in St. Louis, Missouri, Pang teaches art at Maryville University.
-She is also the co-founder of Janes and Pang Atelier, a creative studio focused on supporting artistic collaboration, hosting exhibitions, and engaging the local community through painting and drawing.
+Currently based in St. Louis, Missouri, Pang teaches art at collegiate level.
+She also founded Janes and Pang Atelier, an independent art school that fosters sensitivity towards the language of painting.

 Artist statement